Mircea-MMXXI/azapy/README.md

   10. mEVaR - mixture EVaR (Entropic Value at Risk)
   <span style="color:red">(alpha version)</span>

-For each class of portfolio the following optimization strategies are
+#### For each class of portfolio the following optimization strategies are available
-available:

   1. Optimal-risk portfolio for targeted expected rate of return value
   2. Sharpe-optimal portfolio - maximization of generalized Sharpe ratio
   3. Sharpe-optimal portfolio - minimization of inverse generalized Sharpe